munckymagik/rb_fft/README.md

 # RbFFT

-An experiment which implements the Cooley-Tukey FFT algorithm in Ruby and C++ to compare speed.
+An implementation of the Cooley-Tukey FFT algorithm in Ruby and C++.

 ## Installation